Perseid Meteor Shower 2026: When and How to Watch

 History of the Perseids & Comet Swift-Tuttle

 The Perseids are the legacy of Comet Swift-Tuttle, discovered in 1862 by Lewis Swift and Horace Parnell Tuttle.
-The comet passes through the inner Solar System, where Earth is located, only once every 133 years.
-Each August, Earth encounters the trail of debris left behind by Swift-Tuttle, and we are treated to one of the best meteor showers of the year.
+The comet passes through the inner Solar System only once every 133 years.
+Each August, Earth encounters the trail of debris Swift‑Tuttle has shed over thousands of years, and we’re treated to one of the best meteor showers of the year.

-The first record of the Perseid meteor shower comes from a Chinese manuscript written in A.D.
-36. The Italian astronomer Giovanni Schiaparelli linked the Perseid shower to Comet Swift-Tuttle in 1866, four years after modern astronomers detected the comet.
+The first known record of the Perseids comes from a Chinese manuscript written in A.D.
+36. The Italian astronomer Giovanni Schiaparelli linked the Perseid shower to Comet Swift-Tuttle in 1866, four years after the comet’s modern discovery.

 Mark Your Calendars